FoxxMD/blog/_posts/2026-04-20-scaling-renovate.md

 ```
 {: file='docker-compose.packageRules in renovate.json'}

 This will ensure that PRs are only opened for these images if the version update is both backwards compatible and unlikely to break the main service's usage of the dependency.
-I assigned these by going to each depedency's website and verifying their version update policy, or defaulting to patch-only if no policy was found.
+I assigned these by going to each dependency's website and verifying their version update policy, or defaulting to patch-only if no policy was found.

 > If you have specific versions of any of these you want to override per project then add another entry to `packageRules` **after** the above entries and use either [`matchPackageNames`](https://docs.renovatebot.com/configuration-options/#packagerulesmatchpackagenames) or [`matchFileNames`](https://docs.renovatebot.com/configuration-options/#packagerulesmatchfilenames) to match your specific scenario.
 {: .prompt-tip}